 Understanding Psychosis and Psychotic Episodes

-The term “psychotic” is often used by the public to describe someone they consider to be “crazy” or mentally ill, but what does the does "psychotic" really mean?
+The term “psychotic” is often used by the public to describe someone they consider to be “crazy” or mentally ill, but what does the word "psychotic" really mean?
 What does a "psychotic episode" really look like?

 Definition of Psychosis

-The Centers for Disease Control and Prevention describes psychotic disorders as being “dysregulation of thought processes.”
 Psychosis can be caused by a complex combination of biological, environmental, and social factors.
 Illness and drugs or alcohol may also play a role in triggering the onset of psychotic episodes.

 Characteristics of People in a Psychotic State